 |The Intel XDK does not include a mechanism to judge the quality of a plugin.
 There are many resources on the web, including the cordova-plugins and phonegap-plugins tags on StackOverflow* that can be used to determine which plugins are the most reliable and how to work around bugs associated with specific plugins.
 In addition, you can get support directly from the author of many github hosted plugins if you have issues with those plugins.|

-|The "core" Cordova APIs and the Intel XDK APIs are all written as Cordova plugins.
-The "core" Cordova plugins are maintained by the Cordova CLI development community.
-The Intel XDK plugins are maintained by the Intel XDK development team.|
+|The "core" Cordova APIs are all written as Cordova plugins.
+The "core" Cordova plugins are maintained by the Cordova CLI development community.|

 |If you are developing your own Cordova plugin you may need to install and use the Cordova CLI system on your development system.
 You can share your plugin with others without requiring that they also install the Cordova CLI system, only you (the plugin developer) will need to install Cordova CLI (and only for plugin development, the Intel XDK does not require that the Cordova CLI be installed on your development system as a condition of inclusion in your app).|

-|The Intel App Preview applications that you downloaded from the respective app stores for quick debug of your HTML5 mobile apps do not include support for third-party Cordova plugins, only for the "core" Cordova and Intel XDK plugins.
-To debug an app that relies on a non-core Cordova plugin you must either use feature detection to skip over or "fake out" plugin-specific code when it is not present (as will be the case when your app runs inside of App Preview, the Emulate tab or when using the Debug and Test tabs).
-You can build your app (with the Build tab) so that it includes the third-party plugins and then run and debug your built app on a real device.
+|The Intel App Preview applications that you downloaded from the respective app stores for quick debug of your HTML5 mobile apps do not include support for third-party Cordova plugins, only for the "core" Cordova plugins.
+To debug an app that relies on a non-core Cordova plugin you must either use feature detection to skip over or "fake out" plugin-specific code when it is not present (as will be the case when your app runs inside of App Preview and the Simulate tab).
+You must build your app so that it includes the third-party plugins and then run and debug your built app on a real device.

 cordova.js script file exactly once in your